Least educated counties in Alabama - NewsBreak

 The value of traditional education can vary widely across the country.
 While a college degree has long been viewed as a critical step toward the American dream, growing costs have led many students to reconsider the return-on-investment of higher education.
 Meanwhile, local economies and individual circumstances can push others toward learning a trade or entering the workforce early.

-These considerations aside, national statistics show a clear difference in earnings as they relate to educational attainment, as college graduates typically earn 65% more than those with only a high school degree.‘Suspicious packages’ at Tuscaloosa courthouse were Taco Bell, police say
+These considerations aside, national statistics show a clear difference in earnings as they relate to educational attainment, as college graduates typically earn 65% more than those with only a high school degree.Pandemic stress, screen time add to child obesity, expert says

 Keep reading on for a look at the least-educated counties in Alabama.